 Prior to joining Noble in 1997, Mr. Nicholas held senior roles at PROMUS Hotels before its acquisition by Hilton.
 He has more than 30 years of hospitality industry experience and began his career in hotel operations.

 Mr. Nicholas received a B.A.
 Hotel Administration from Cornell University and an M.B.A from the Goizueta Business School at Emory University.
 He currently serves as the Immediate Past President and member of the Strategic Advisory Council of the Hotel Asset Manager Association and on the executive board of the Georgia Hospitality and Lodging Association (GHLA).
-Mr. Nicholas is also a member of the Marriott International Advisory Committee for AC Hotels, MOXY and Residence Inn, and is a former President of the Cornell Hotel Society.
+Mr. Nicholas is also a member of Advisory Committee's for Marriott International, Hilton Hotels, the American Hotel and Lodging Association, and is a former President of the Cornell Hotel Society.

 execution of renovation, redevelopment, and new construction projects.